Dominik Bittner

-Dominik Bittner (born June 10, 1992) is a German professional ice hockey defenseman who is currently an unrestricted free agent.
-He most recently played for the EHC Red Bull München of the Deutsche Eishockey Liga (DEL).
+Dominik Bittner (born June 10, 1992) is a German professional ice hockey defenseman who plays for the Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).

 Playing career

 Playing with the Jungadler Mannheim, the junior team of the Adler Mannheim, Dominik Bittner won the German junior championships of the German Development League (DNL) in 2008, 2009, and 2010.
 During the 2010/2011 season, Bittner joined the Mannheim partner team Heilbronner Falken in the 2nd Bundesliga, which is the second highest senior league in Germany.

-From the 2nd Bundesliga Bittner went to America, playing for the Everett Silvertips (WHL) for one season.
+From the 2nd Bundesliga, Bittner went to America, playing for the Everett Silvertips (WHL) for one season.
 The following season he returned to Mannheim, Germany, now playing for the senior team of Adler Mannheim in the DEL, which is the major ice hockey league in Germany.

 After five seasons with Mannheim, Bittner left to sign a two-year contract with fellow DEL outfit Schwenninger Wild Wings on April 21, 2017.

 At the conclusion of his contract with the Wild Wings following the 2018–19 season, Bittner was announced to have left the club as a free agent.
 On March 7, 2019, Bittner agreed to a two-year contract through 2021 to join his third DEL club, Grizzlys Wolfsburg.

 On 4 May 2023, Bittner left Wolfsburg to sign a one-year contract with reigning champions, EHC München, for the 2023–24 season.